DonorPerfect

 Once you chose to Enable Automatic Sync, all new donations will have started coming over to your DonorPerfect account, generating records as applicable.

-How do you get past donations and donor data in?
+How do you get past donations and supporter data in?
 What about changes that've been made to your mappings; how do you get that new data in?

-For scenarios like those, we offer the ability to run a sync that'll add any new records and update any previously synced ones.
-In the footer section of the DonorPerfect Integration page, you'll find a button labeled Synchronize in a section that summarizes the last sync run.
+For scenarios like those, we offer the ability of manual sync that'll add any new records and update any previously synced ones.

-Once you click Start Synchronization, the sync will begin.
+Once you click Start sync, the sync will begin.

 Refreshing the page and scrolling back down to the footer will show you the progress/results of that latest manually-started sync.